 The process of creating an estate plan is much simpler and faster than many clients anticipate.
 Here are the usual steps involved in creating an estate plan:

-- Schedule Initial Consultation by filling out our intake form.
+- Schedule Initial Consultation and complete our intake form.

 - Discuss your estate planning wishes with one of our attorneys.